Matteo-99/lego_ferrari/README.md

 # lego_ferrari

-ROS package for control the parking maneuvers of an autonomous car-like-problem.
+ROS package containing a navigation system of an autonomous car-like robot.
+The aim of this package is focused on the parking problem maneuvers on a 2D plane.
+No obstacles are considered and no position sensors are required.
+The package has been tested on a real prototype equipped as previously described.

-Features:
+Main Features:

 1. Manual driving of a car-like robot throught wifi connection and a joystick